Greek chicken kabobs are marinated with lemon juice, olive oil, and herbs and served with grilled vegetables and a tangy yogurt sauce.

 2. Halve, core, and gently flatten three bell peppers.

 3. Thinly slice one small eggplant and cut one red onion into 1-inch chunks.
+Make sure the onion chunks are wide enough to skewer.

 The lemon juice in this marinade is quite strong, and marinating chicken too long can end up making the chicken tough rather than tender.
-So keep your chicken marinade to just 30 minutes.
+So keep your chicken marinade to just 20 minutes.

-When your grilled chicken skewers are done, the chicken will be firm and white (not pink) throughout.
-The tricky thing about skewers though, is that the chicken can cook unevenly if you have them laid across different heat zones in your grill.
 I find the easiest way to make sure your chicken is done is to use a good meat thermometer and test chicken on both ends of your skewer.
-By far the best thermometer I have used is the Thermapen (not sponsored).
+By far the best thermometer I have used is the Thermapen One (I love it so much I am an affiliate for them!).
 It comes to temperature quickly so you don’t burn your hand holding it over the grill.
 When your chicken hits 165 degrees Fahrenheit, it's done.

 Either!
 I have a gas grill, which I love for its convenience and speed.
 My recipe was written for use with a gas grill, but of course you can use a charcoal grill as well.
 If you have a small grill, you will probably want to grill your chicken and vegetables in separate batches.
 You want enough space between your items so they will each grill nicely, rather than steam.

-What to serve with chicken kabobs?
+What to Serve with Chicken Kabobs

-I usually serve my greek chicken kabobs with rice pilaf or with couscous.
+I usually serve my grilled chicken kabobs with rice pilaf or with couscous.
 But pita bread would be another great choice.
 You can take the chicken off the skewers and make them into pita sandwiches with the veggies and yogurt sauce.
 This is also a great gluten-free recipe if you stick with a gluten-free side dish to go with it!

 Other Delicious Chicken Recipes